 The IGBC consists of representatives from the U.S. Forest Service, the National Park Service, the U.S. Fish and Wildlife Service, the Bureau of Land Management, the U.S. Geological Survey and representatives of the state wildlife agencies of Idaho, Montana, Washington and Wyoming.
-In the interest of international coordination and cooperation, the Canadian Wildlife Service is also represented.
+Native American tribes with grizzly habitat within the recovery areas have also been involved.

 Whether you’re camping, hunting or living in bear habitat, you can keep bears from becoming food-conditioned by protecting your food and garbage.
 IGBC–certified products have passed a testing protocol, often using a captive grizzly bear.

 While seeing a bear is a memorable experience, your safety and the survival of bears depends on you keeping your distance!
 Before you head into bear habitat, take time to learn about bears and how best to avoid them.

 Grizzlies are different than black bears and you can learn to recognize them through their appearance, behavior and habitat.